-Use a vise or 10 mm open end wrench to hold the flat end section of the catcher.
+Use a vise or 10 mm open end wrench to hold the catcher by the flat edges.

 Use a 5 mm hex to turn the bolt clockwise until the pivot pin is pushed into the catcher.

 Remove the tool and pin from the brake lever.